al66/imicros-auth/README.md

 })
 ```
 #### confirm
+This method must be called by the method which handles the confirmation link in the confirmation mail.
 ```js
 let param = {
     token: token  // valid token (received as return value from requestConfirmationMail)